RS Media: Hacking

 As with other Robosapien models, the RS Media was designed with the possibility for modifications.
 In reference to the philosophy behind the 'hackability' of the robots, Tilden once said, "Years ago some bright AI lads asked if I could build a competent humanoid cradle into which they could put their smart programs.
 Took me a while, but here it is lads, inexpensive and ready to go right out of the box.
 Make it think, and let me know how it goes."

-In spring of 2009, Helibot from the RoboCommunity has created a new driver to allow access to the Robot's Linux operating system via the USB port and a terminal program.
-This is now a part of the RSMedia Development Kit which is now available on SourceForge.
+In the spring of 2009, a user named Helibot from the RoboCommunity created a new driver to allow access to the Robot's Linux operating system via the USB port and a terminal program.
+This is now a part of the RSMedia Development Kit.